dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 [!code-csharp[](~/../AspNetCore.Docs.Samples/test/integration-tests/IntegrationTestsSample/tests/RazorPagesProject.Tests/IntegrationTests/BasicTests.cs?name=snippet1)]

-By default, non-essential cookies aren't preserved across requests when the [GDPR consent policy](xref:security/gdpr) is enabled.
+By default, non-essential cookies aren't preserved across requests when the [General Data Protection Regulation consent policy](xref:security/gdpr) is enabled.
 To preserve non-essential cookies, such as those used by the TempData provider, mark them as essential in your tests.
 For instructions on marking a cookie as essential, see [Essential cookies](xref:security/gdpr#essential-cookies).

 ## AngleSharp vs `Application Parts` for antiforgery checks